edyoda/DSA-130720-PY-JS/README.md

 # DSA-130720-PY-JS
-The Repositry will contain code(in py for python and in js for javascript),svg white board images and all the other content that we have discussed in the live session.
+The Repositry will contain code and notes of white board images in pdf format and all the other content that we have discussed in the live session.

-### Method to use svg images:
-#### Download the file and open in browser and use by zooming in and zooming out to see the whole board.
-Also use the scroll tabs along with it to traverse horizontally and vertically

 ![DSA-130720-PY-JS](https://github.com/edyoda/DSA-130720-PY-JS/blob/master/DSA.png)